d-fine/DatalandMCP/README.md

 ### Launch

-From the repository root directory, start both the MCP server and hosts:
+From the repository root directory, start both the MCP server and host:

 ```bash
 docker compose --profile all -d